yijing-sie/Cache-Simulator/README.md

 ./csim -s 0 -E 1 -b 0 -t traces/csim/wide.trace
 ```
 (The command-line arguments are based on the notation (s, E, and b) from page 617 of the CS:APP3e textbook.)
-> The output includes the total number of hits, misses, evictions, the number of dirty bytes that have been evicted and the number of dirty bytes in the cache at the end of the simulation.
+* The output includes the total number of hits, misses, evictions, the number of dirty bytes that have been evicted and the number of dirty bytes in the cache at the end of the simulation.

 For example:

 ```
 hits:4 misses:5 evictions:3 dirty_bytes_in_cache:32 dirty_bytes_evicted:16
 ```
+---

-2. trans.c optimizes a matrix transpose function, with the goal of minimizing the number of cache misses and minimizes the number of clock cycles under several restrictions
+2. [trans.c](trans.c) optimizes a matrix transpose function, with the goal of minimizing the number of cache misses and minimizes the number of clock cycles under several restrictions

-> trans.c computes the transpose of `N`×`M` matrix `A` and store the results in `M`×`N` matrix `B`, where `tmp` is a pointer to an array of 256 elements that can be used to hold data as an intermediate step between reading from `A` and writing to `B`.
+* [trans.c](trans.c) computes the transpose of `N`×`M` matrix `A` and store the results in `M`×`N` matrix `B`, where `tmp` is a pointer to an array of 256 elements that can be used to hold data as an intermediate step between reading from `A` and writing to `B`.

-> When M = N = 32 or M = N = 1024, trans.c optimizes a matrix transpose function for the cache; otherwise, it works like a regular matrix transpose function
+* When M = N = 32 or M = N = 1024, trans.c optimizes a matrix transpose function for the cache; otherwise, it works like a regular matrix transpose function